AndyObtiva/perfect-shape/README.md

 - `#curve_center_point`: point at the center of the curve (not the center of the bounding box area like `center_x` and `center_y`)
 - `#curve_center_x`: point x coordinate at the center of the curve (not the center of the bounding box area like `center_x` and `center_y`)
 - `#curve_center_y`: point y coordinate at the center of the curve (not the center of the bounding box area like `center_x` and `center_y`)
-- `#subdivisions(number=2)`: subdivides cubic bezier curve at its center into into 2 cubic bezier curves by default, or more if `number` is specified. `number` must be an even number, or it will be rounded up to the closest even number.
+- `#subdivisions(level=1)`: subdivides cubic bezier curve at its center into into 2 cubic bezier curves by default, or more if `level` of recursion is specified.
+The resulting number of subdivisions is `2` to the power of `level`.
 - `#point_segment_distance(x_or_point, y=nil, minimum_distance_threshold: OUTLINE_MINIMUM_DISTANCE_THRESHOLD)`: calculates distance from point to curve segment.
 It does so by subdividing curve into smaller curves and checking against the curve center points until the distance is less than `minimum_distance_threshold`, to avoid being an overly costly operation.

 Example: